alexjvr1/Manuscripts/Chp2_PCAdapt_CHdata.md

 plot(x.CHall, option="screeplot")  ##PC for pop structure = on the steep curve
 ```

-Based on this I choose K=5
+Based on this I choose K=3.
+The random eigenvalues fall in the straight line, while the ones explaining structure are above this.

+See vignette: https://cran.r-project.org/web/packages/pcadapt/vignettes/pcadapt.html on choosing K.

 Plot the PCA using population information